 5. If you're looking by name, there are two options: A. You can spell out the name in the top selection box.
-Press \uparrow or \downarrow to change the first letter, then press \rightarrow to move the cursor to the next letter and repeat until the name is correct, then press ENT | ENT.
-B. Or you can jump down to the lower selection list by pressing ENT, then press \downarrow or \uparrow to select a waypoint from the list, then press ENT.
+Press \uparrow or \downarrow to change the first letter, then press \rightarrow to move the cursor to the next letter and repeat until the name is correct, then press ENT|ENT.
+B. Or you can jump down to the lower selection list by pressing ENT, then press \downarrow or \uparrow to select a waypoint from the list and press ENT.
 The waypoint information screen appears.

-Find By Name menu, left.
-Waypoint Information screen, center.
-At right, the found waypoint is highlighted by the cursor on the Map Page.
+Find By Name menu (left).
+Waypoint Information screen (center).
+The found waypoint (right) is highlighted by the cursor on the Map Page.

-A. To navigate to the waypoint, press ENT.
+- A. To navigate to the waypoint, press ENT.
 (Go To Waypoint command is already highlighted.)
-The unit will show navigation information to the waypoint.

-B. To find the waypoint, press \downarrow to FIND | ENT.
-The Map Page appears with the cursor highlighting the found waypoint.
+The unit will show navigation information to the waypoint. - B. To find the waypoint, press \downarrow to FIND ON MAP | ENT.
+The Map Page appears with the cursor centered on the found waypoint.